 Decreased mobility.
 Corporate disaggregation also limits pathways to upward mobility, as the parts of production are increasingly free-standing and often "flat" rather than linked into job ladders.
-Studies find that young men entering the job market in the late 1980s and 1990s were far more likely to stay in entry-level jobs several years later than were their predecessors who entered the labor force in the 1960s and 1970s (Bernhardt et al., 1999).
-This is arguably attributable to the rise of networked production in place of vertically-integrated firms and the replacement of large manufacturers with large retailers as the nation's dominant employers.
+Studies find that young men entering the job market in the late 1980s and 1990s were far more likely to stay in entry-level jobs several years later than were their predecessors who entered the labor force in the 1960s and 1970s.24 This is arguably attributable to the rise of networked production in place of vertically-integrated firms and the replacement of large manufacturers with large retailers as the nation's dominant employers.
 To oversimplify, the job ladder at a General Motors plant has many more rungs than the job ladder at a Walmart supercenter, and the very notion of a job ladder at Flip makes little sense.

 Uncertain employment.
 Pathways to employment are increasingly obscure in the US.
 Economic sectors that would have seemed promising at the start of the 21st century have experienced widespread Nikefication, leaving young people perplexed about how to "invest in their human capital" and saddled with roughly \$1 trillion in student loan debt.
 Although the handful of teen billionaires who manage to cash in on the latest app may suggest otherwise, surprisingly few people actually work in the highvisibility success stories of the tech economy.
-The combined global workforces of Google (32,467), Apple (63,300), Facebook (3000), Microsoft (90,000), Cisco (71,825), and Amazon.com (56,200)--316,792 as of the end of 2011--are smaller than the US workforce of Kroger (339,000).
-Notably, a recent survey of college graduates under 40 found than one in five listed Google as their most preferred employer, followed by Apple and Facebook ("Young workers like Facebook, Apple, and Google," Wall Street Journal, 11/13/11).
-They might as well have chosen the NBA as Facebook, given the firm's miniscule employment, and Apple's recent surge in net jobs is almost entirely attributable to the roll-out of its retail stores, where most of its current employees work.4 As noted previously, the Computer and Electronic Products industry has seen a loss of 750,000 jobs since 2000 as production has been almost universally offshored.
-But even the Information Services sector, which includes telecommunications, broadcasting, publishing, and data processing, shed over one million jobs during the same period (see Figure 5).
+The combined global workforces of Google (32,467), Apple (63,300), Facebook (4000), Microsoft (90,000), Cisco (71,825), and Amazon.com (56,200)--317,792 as of the end of 2011--are smaller than the US workforce of Kroger (339,000).
+Notably, a recent survey of college graduates under 40 found than one in five listed Google as their most preferred employer, followed by Apple and Facebook.25 They might as well have chosen the NBA as Facebook, given the firm's miniscule employment, and Apple's recent surge in net jobs is almost entirely attributable to the roll-out of its retail stores, where most of its current employees work.26 As noted previously, the Computer and Electronic Products industry has seen a loss of 750,000 jobs since 2000 as production has been almost universally offshored.
+But even the broad Information Services sector, which includes telecommunications, broadcasting, publishing, and data processing, shed over one million jobs during the same period (see Figure 4).
 Many of those who followed the advice to attend an expensive college and study computer science or engineering have discovered that their skills are not so rare or remunerative in a globalized economy.
 Those without a college degree faced an even more disastrous jobs situation, particularly in manufacturing.
-To oversimplify only slightly, big firms prefer investing in machines to people, and small firms rely on outside vendors for much of the heavy lifting of production and distribution (Brynjolfsson and McAfee, 2011).
+To oversimplify only slightly, big firms prefer investing in machines to people, and small firms rely on outside vendors for much of the heavy lifting of production and distribution.27